 - 110 is the default command name. - pp is the radio port that the autopatch is hooked to (01..12).
 Enter 00 to specify that no ports are autopatches.
-If the DSP404 does not have any expansion boards installed (if it has only four radio ports) and the autopatch is connected to the controller with a ribbon cable, the port number must be entered as 04 and a radio must not be connected to the port 4 DB-9 connector (the autopatch ribbon cable connector and port 4's DB-9 share circuits). - s is the readback style, described below.
+The DSP402 autopatch is connected to the controller with a ribbon cable (inside the rack cabinet).
+It uses a special connection to the controller that is treated as port three, so the port number for this command must be entered as 03.
+No circuits are shared with the radio ports, so both radio ports can be used at the same time as the autopatch. - s is the readback style, described below.
 Modes 2 and 3 watch to see if you force the command to be executed by pressing the force-execution digit (defaults to 'D', see command 078) or kerchunk before, during, or shortly after the number is read back; if you do they will immediately quit reading the number back and either dial the number (mode 2) or abort dialing (mode 3).
 Also see the notes for more options.